 4. Applicants are encouraged to visit Merion Mercy for the day, from September 21 to December 18, 2020.

 5. Take the Scholarship and Entrance Exam on Saturday, October 24, 2020 (makeup date Saturday, October 31, 2020).

 Please note: The Financial Aid Application is a separate form.
 Click here for more information.

 Transfer Admission Process

-Merion Mercy Academy welcomes and accepts students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, nation, or ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.
+Merion Mercy Academy admits young women regardless of race, color, creed, ethnic, or national origin who possess the motivation, ability, and character which would enable them to succeed in our school community to the rights, privileges, programs, and activities generally accorded or made available to students, and does not discriminate on the basis of race, color, creed, sexual orientation, ethnic or national origin in the administration of its educational policies, admission policies, scholarship and aid programs, athletic, and other school-administered programs.